2017 Affordable Care Act replacement proposals: Administration

-The administration ended subsidy payments to health insurance companies, in a move expected to raise premiums in 2018 for middle-class families by an average of about twenty percent nationwide and cost the federal government nearly $200 billion more than it saved over a ten-year period.
+The Trump administration ended subsidy payments to health insurance companies, in a move expected to raise premiums in 2018 for middle-class families by an average of about twenty percent nationwide and cost the federal government nearly $200 billion more than it saved over a ten-year period.
 The administration made it easier for businesses to use health insurance plans not covered by several of the ACA's protections, including for preexisting conditions, and allowed organizations not to cover birth control.
 In justifying the action, the administration made false claims about the health harms of contraceptives.

 The administration proposed substantial spending cuts to Medicare, Medicaid and Social Security Disability Insurance.
 Trump had previously vowed to protect Medicare and Medicaid.
 The administration reduced enforcement of penalties against nursing homes that harm residents.
 As a candidate and throughout his presidency, Trump said he would cut the costs of pharmaceuticals.
 During his first seven months in office, there were 96 price hikes for every drug price cut.
 Abandoning a promise he made as candidate, Trump announced he would not allow Medicare to use its bargaining power to negotiate lower drug prices.